EQEmu/eqemu-docs-v2/docs/akk-stack/installation.md

 ### Initialize the Environment

 There are a ton of configuration variables available in the **.env** file that is produced from running the next command, we will get into that later.
-The key thing here is that it creates the base **.env** and scrambles all of the password fields in the environment
+The key thing here is that it creates the base **.env** and scrambles all of the password fields in the environment.

+!!! warning

+    Do not run `make init-reset-env` after the environment has been initialized.
+Things will no longer work properly.

 ```shell
 make init-reset-env
 ```

-Will output
+Will output the following.

 ```
 make env-transplant